Note: This feature incurs additional fees.

 A Box account is required before you can configure the export functionality.

-In Clarizen, you can schedule data export on a regular interval of all entities of your choice that are exposed by the API.
+In Clarizen, you can schedule a data export on a regular interval of all entities of your choice that are exposed by the API.

 Before You Begin